Facilities

 - Variable T magnetocryostat

-The HMMBE (High Mobility Molecular Beam Epitaxy) lab is a facility for the synthesis of high quality band-engineered compound semiconductor systems and devices
+The HMMBE (High Mobility Molecular Beam Epitaxy) lab is a facility for the synthesis of high quality quantum-engineered compound semiconductor systems and devices.

 The High Mobility Molecular Beam Epitaxy is a facility dedicated to the growth of high purity III/V semiconductors in ultra-high vacuum with atomic layer control on compositions and thicknesses.